Maryam-Irfan/DecodeLabs-Internship/proj2/README.md

 # Author

-Developed as part of an Artificial Intelligence classification project (Decode Labs Internship) using Machine Learning and KNN.
+Developed by Maryam Irfan as part of an Artificial Intelligence classification project (Decode Labs Internship) using Machine Learning and KNN.